ibm-cloud-docs/codeengine/plan-build.md

 # Planning your build
 {: #plan-build}

 You can use {{site.data.keyword.codeengineshort}} to build container images that you can deploy as applications or jobs.
+Before you start building images, however, learn about the different options you have for your build.
 {: shortdesc}

 ## Prepare your source repository